Alyssajin/MultiThreadAlbumSystem/Report.md

 - However, load balanced server handles heavy stress better and maintains higher success rates than the single server.

 ![My Image](charts/Single-Load-SuccessRate.png)

+## 6. Future Work

+We also observed that storing the album cover images in an S3 bucket could potentially reduce request times by offloading storage and retrieval operations from the database.
+However, due to time constraints, we were unable to conduct a detailed performance evaluation to quantify the impact.
+Future work could include benchmarking the request times with and without S3 integration to assess its effectiveness in improving overall system performance.